zhuolonghao/zhuolonghao.github.io/_posts/2022-12-01-data-structure-array.md

 ### String
 - [5.
 Longest Palindromic Substring](https://leetcode.com/problems/longest-palindromic-substring/): A palindrome is a string which reads the same in both directions.
 E.g., S = "aba" is a palindrome, SS = "abc" is not.

+- [1143.
+Longest Common Subsequence](https://leetcode.com/problems/longest-common-subsequence/): A common subsequence is a sequence of letters that appears in both strings by its order.
+E.g., s1 = "acde", s2 = "ace", ans = "ace".
+Noted it's different from the substring (should be "ac" only).

 ### Array

 # By Approach